The 7 Best Premium & Luxury Credit Cards [September 2023]

 On the benefits side, some of the card’s most notable perks include Priority Pass lounge access, a $300 annual travel credit that can be applied to any travel purchase, primary rental car insurance, travel insurance, and a Global Entry fee reimbursement.

 Points earning is where the card really shines, though.
-It earns 10 Ultimate Rewards points per dollar on Chase Dining, hotels, and car rentals booked through the Ultimate Rewards travel portal.
+It earns 10 Ultimate Rewards points per dollar on Chase Dining, hotels, and car rentals booked through Chase Travel.
 It also earns 5 points per dollar on airline travel booked through the travel portal.
 You’ll earn 3 Ultimate Rewards points per dollar spent on travel and dining purchases — which includes fast food, cafes, Ubers, taxis, airfare, and much more.
 These points can then be transferred to one of Chase’s many transfer partners to book award travel.

 Plus, the card now earns 10 points per dollar on Lyft purchases, so you can earn some serious extra points on your rideshare rides.
 For example, a $75 Lyft ride to the airport would earn a whopping 750 Ultimate Rewards points!